 Spider and hairline cracks aren't covered under warranty because there is a limit to the contractor's ability to keep them to a minimum.
 These tiny cracks will be most common on the upper pool steps as the last area covered by water and the most exposed to the air.

 Pool lines such as calcium lines are inevitable where the water meets the air and will not be covered by warranty.
 Professional pool cleaners can eliminate these lines.

 Advice For Pool Maintenance

-If you want to protect your investment in remodeling your swimming pool, consider hiring a professional pool cleaning service.
+If you want to protect your investment in remodeling your swimming pool, consider hiring a professional pool cleaning service or talk to an expert on Sidetrain for advice.
 They have the expertise, equipment, and training to clean and maintain pools efficiently at reasonable and affordable prices.

 Keep debris off the surface of your pool to limit surface stains.
 You can use a roaming vacuum or other types of surface vacuum to keep the pool free of debris.
 You can also use a stain-prevention chemical such as Super Stain Out.

 Get a quote from the pool cleaning company for a weekly phosphate removal service.
 Removing the phosphates helps keep the amount of staining down by limiting algae's growth and lessening the use of algaecides.